raghav-misra/notes-v1/classes/cmsc456/exam01.md

 1. $S$-boxes are designed such that a single bit of the input to an $S$-box should change at least two bits of the output.
 2. The mixing is designed such that the bits output by any $S$-box affect the input to multiple $S$-boxes of a subsequent round.

+**Feistel networks** are another way to make block ciphers.
+Unlike SPNs, the functions it needs are do not need to be invertible.
+Every round, the $l$-bit input is divided into two halves, $L$ and $R$ and then
+$$
+L_i = R_{i - 1} \qquad R_i = L_{i - 1} \oplus f_i (R_{i - 1})
+$$
+**DES** is a 16-round Feistel network: key length of 56 bits and block length of 64 bits.
+The same round function $f$ is used for each of the 16 rounds.
+It takes in a 48-bit sub key and a 32-bit input (half of the total block length, as expected).

+**3DES** solves the brute force vulnerability by running **DES** three times with different keys.

+**AES** has much longer key length (128, 192, 256 bits).
+It is a substitution-permutation network.
+State is initialized to the 128-bit input viewed as a 4-by-4 byte array.

+- **AddRoundKey**.
+Subkey derived from master key, viewed as a 4-by-4 array of bytes.
+The state array is updated by XORing it with this subkey.
+- **SubBytes**.
+Each byte of the state array is replaced by another byte according to a fixed lookup table $S$ (this is an $S$-box or a permutation).
+- **ShiftRows**.
+The bytes in each row are shuffled.
+First row untouched.
+Second row shifted left 1, third row 2, fourth row 3.
+- **MixColumn**.
+Invertible linear transformation is applied to the four bytes in each column.
+It has the property that if two inputs differ in $b > 0$ bytes, their outputs differ in at least $5 - b$ bytes.

+In the last round, **MixColumns** is replaced with **AddRoundKey**.